 Once the discovery phase has been taken care of, although it really is an ongoing process, here are a number of tools available on the web, that help in the process of republishing this content on a website.
 Storify, Pearltrees, Bundlr and Scoop.it are some examples that can be looked into and explored.

 The tool that you choose in order to put together and curate the content will have to a personal choice.
 While one tool might work for one person, something else might work for someone else.

-While the process of content curation is easy, albeit time consuming, there are number of reasons why it is worthwhile from an SEO and web marketing point of view.
+While the process of content curation is easy, albeit time consuming, there are number of reasons why it is worthwhile from an SEO and digital marketing point of view.
 For starters, it helps to give your site a wider dimension and increases its long tail reach.
 Plus, using the information you gather can give you ideas to publish your own original content, which again drives SEO; this, of course, is the tangential benefit.